 Bridge Programs and Massive Open Online Course (MOOC) Options for Applicants that Need to Bridge Gaps in Functional Knowledge

-Prospective students who fall short in just a few subject areas may be eligible to enroll in a bridge program that will catch them up to speed.
-Bridge programs are for students who have already been admitted to a data science graduate program, and are sponsored by the graduate’s schools home university.
-Upon completing their bridge program students will be ready to begin the data science core curriculum with their fellow classmates as first-year graduate students.
+Prospective students who fall short in just a few subjects may be eligible to enroll in a bridge program that will bring them up to speed.
+Bridge programs are for students who have already been admitted to a data science graduate program, and are sponsored by the graduate school’s home university, often as summer courses.
+Upon completing their bridge program, students will be ready to begin the data science core curriculum with their fellow classmates as first-year graduate students.

 Universities usually make two types of bridge programs available to their students:

 - Bridge programs in fundamental subjects, like data structures, linear algebra, algorithms, and algorithms analysis

 - Bridge programs in programming languages like Python, Java, C++, and R